-For administered registered shareholders or bearer shareholders, this number is calculated on the basis of the gross dividend (i.e. €0.21/share).
+For administered registered shareholders or bearer shareholders, this number is calculated on the basis of the gross interim dividend (i.e. $\in 0.30$ /share).

-For pure registered shareholders, depending on the option chosen, this number is calculated on the basis of the gross dividend or the net dividend, i.e. less social security contributions and withholding tax (see next question).
+For pure registered shareholders, depending on the option chosen, this number is calculated on the basis of the gross interim dividend or the net interim dividend, i.e. less social security contributions and withholding tax (see next question).

-Example for a shareholder who owns 100 shares and is therefore entitled to the 2020 gross dividend of $102 \times 0.21 = 21.42$:
+Example for a shareholder who owns 100 shares and is therefore entitled to the 2021 gross interim dividend of $100 \times 0.30 = 0.30 = 0.30$

-- If the shareholder is an administered registered shareholder or a bearer shareholder, he/she will receive the rounded down number of 21.42 / €10.64, i.e. 2 shares, plus a balancing cash adjustment.
-His/Her bank will also deduct from his/her current account the amount corresponding to the social security contributions and tax - If the shareholder is a pure registered shareholder and has opted for the dividend to be paid on a gross basis, he/she will receive the same number of shares as above and must pay BNP Paribas Securities Services the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the dividend to be paid on a net basis, he/she will receive the rounded down number of 21.42 x [1 (17.2% + 12.8%)] / €10.64, i.e. 1 share, plus a balancing cash adjustment.
+- If the shareholder is an administered registered shareholder or a bearer shareholder, he/she will receive the rounded down number of 30 / €11.12, i.e. 2 shares, plus a balancing cash adjustment.
+His/Her bank will also deduct from his/her current account the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the interim dividend to be paid on a gross basis, he/she will receive the same number of shares as above and must pay BNP Paribas Securities Services the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the interim dividend to be paid on a net basis, he/she will receive the rounded down number of 30 x [1 (17.2% + 12.8%)] / €11.12, i.e. 1 share, plus a balancing cash adjustment.

-8) How does the withholding tax work for shareholders who are natural persons?
+7) How does the withholding tax work for shareholders who are natural persons?

-The terms and conditions for the deductions (non-discharging withholding tax, withholding tax, social security contributions) are identical, whether the dividend is paid in shares or in cash, i.e.
+The terms and conditions for the deductions (non-discharging withholding tax, withholding tax, social security contributions) are identical, whether the interim dividend is paid in shares or in cash, i.e.

-- in the case of a pure registered shareholding, the non-discharging withholding tax or the withholding tax, as well as any applicable social security contributions, are deducted directly by the account holder from the amount of the dividend, under the same conditions as for a payment in cash. - The deductions are calculated on the amount of the gross dividend according to the shareholder's tax situation.
-The payment of the dividend in shares is possible up to the gross dividend less the deductions.
+- in the case of a pure registered shareholding, the non-discharging withholding tax or the withholding tax, as well as any applicable social security contributions, are deducted directly by the account holder from the amount of the interim dividend, under the same conditions as for a payment in cash.

+The deductions are calculated on the amount of the gross dividend according to the shareholder's tax situation.
+The payment of the interim dividend in shares is possible up to the gross interim dividend less the deductions.

-In particular, for French tax residents who are natural persons, payment of the dividend in shares will be possible up to:
+In particular, for French tax residents who are natural persons, payment of the interim dividend in shares will be possible up to:

-- 100% of this gross dividend, provided that the shareholder pay in full the 17,2% social changes and the 12,8% mandatory levy if he/she has not asked to be exempted from paying the latter; - 82,8% of this gross dividend, including a 17,2% deduction for social changes, if the shareholder has asked to be exempted from paying the 12,8% mandatory levy; - 70% of this gross dividend, including a 17,2% deduction for social changes and the non-definitive 12,8% mandatory levy. - in the case of a bearer or administered registered shareholding, the shareholders must directly contact their account-holding financial intermediary, who alone can advise them regarding the deductions to be made.
+- 100% of the gross interim dividend, provided that you pay in full the 17.2% social charges and the 12.8% mandatory levy if you have not asked to be exempted from paying the latter; - 82.8% of the gross interim dividend, including a 17.2% deduction for social charges, if you have asked to be exempted from paying the 12.8% mandatory levy; - 70% of the gross interim dividend, including a 17.2% deduction for social charges and the non-definitive 12.8% mandatory levy. - in the case of a bearer or administered registered shareholding, the shareholders must directly contact their account-holding financial intermediary, who alone can advise them regarding the deductions to be made.